etereo-io/edge-next/DOCUMENTATION.md

 ### Activity

 - `GET /api/activity/[USER_ID]`
   - Returns a list of activity for the user, access limited to own user or users with permission `activity.read` or `activity.admin`

+### Full Text
+- `GET /api/super-search?query=XXX`
+- Returns a list of all entities which have phrase mentioned in `query` but limited by permissions described in the `edge.config.js`